TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/creating_abilities.md

-# Creating Abilities
+# Creating abilities

 This page is going to assume you've already read all about [abilities](../character/abilities.md) -- if you haven't, I'd start there and then come back here and we can break down some more of the philosophy around creating them.

-## Requirements, not Restrictions
+## Requirements, not restrictions

 Abilities tend to work best when you don't try to put restrictions on them.
 If a player wants to make an ability called *Godmode* that *makes them immortal.* That should be on the table no matter how gamebreaking it appears.
 Protagonists with the ability to shape the world to their whim can create a compelling story.